redis/docs/content/operate/rc/subscriptions/create-active-active-subscription.md

 To deploy Active-Active databases in Redis Cloud, create a Flexible or Annual subscription with Active-Active enabled.

-Overall, the process is similar to [creating a traditional flexible subscription]({{< relref "/operate/rc/subscriptions/create-flexible-subscription" >}}).
+Overall, the process is similar to [create a Flexible subscription]({{< relref "/operate/rc/subscriptions/create-flexible-subscription" >}}).
 However, there are some additional requirements listed below:

 - Enable Active-Active Redis
 - [Define the regions](#define-regions) for each database instance